kny5/fabacademy_antonio_anaya/docs/index.md

 Hello!

-This is an example blog for the Fabricademy Course.
+This is an example student blog for the Fab Academy.

 You can edit it on [Gitlab](http://gitlab.fabcloud.org).
 The software used turns simple text files written in [Markdown](https://en.wikipedia.org/wiki/Markdown) format, into the site you are navigating.